ozhankaraman/talos-sandbox/README.md

 > Test, deploy, iterate your Talos configurations easily

-Automated deployment script for Talos Linux on Proxmox VMs with Kubernetes and Cilium CNI.
+Automated deployment script for Talos Linux on any VMs with Kubernetes and Cilium CNI.

 ---